getappmap/appmap-js/docs/reference/vscode.md

 Once you've configured AppMap for a project, commit the file changes to Git so that your colleagues don't have to do the setup themselves.

-### AppMaps tree view
+### AppMap Diagram tree view

-The AppMap view shows all AppMaps in your open projects.
+The AppMap view shows all AppMap Diagrams in your open projects.
 You can open it from the top level menu (View -> Open view... -> AppMap), with an AppMap action or by clicking on its icon in the side bar.

-AppMaps are organized by how they were created (request recording, remote recording, test case recording).
+AppMap Diagrams are organized by how they were created (request recording, remote recording, test case recording).

 Within the AppMap tree view you can